 Just west of Cable Beach is Orange Hill Beach, which runs about a half mile along the coast.

 Delaporte Beach is another beautiful beach just West of Cable Beach near the small village of Delaporte, a former plantation.

 Site for the annual Spring Break activities and on Saturday, one can find Bahamians hosting “cook-outs” and other fundraising activities on the street level of the beach just a few minutes from the cruise ship dock near downtown

 Pink Sands, Harbour Island

-Small picture perfect island known for its magnificent pink sand beaches makes a perfect day trip.
+The small picture-perfect island known for its magnificent pink sand beaches makes a perfect day trip.
 It was the first capital of the Bahamas.
-Tropical gardens interspersed between quaint one and two bedroom cottages are available should you decide to stay overnight.
+Tropical gardens interspersed between quaint one and two-bedroom cottages are available should you decide to stay overnight.
 Freshwater pool, tennis courts, exercise studio and two restaurants.
-Lounge on a three mile stretch of what is arguably the most beautiful beach in the Bahamas.
+Lounge on a three-mile stretch of what is arguably the most beautiful beach in the Bahamas.

 ADDRESS: Board on Bay Street, Downtown